 Who does the Cricket Regulator report to?

 The Cricket Regulator reports to the Regulatory Board.
 The Regulatory Board is the independent body established as part of the game’s response to the Independent Commission for Equity in Cricket report.
+Nic Coward is Chair of the Regulatory Board.

 The Regulatory Board has two roles: